iltuoconsulenteit/DocCropper/README.md

 ## ▶️ Running DocCropper

 Use the included start scripts from the `scripts/` directory.
 They handle virtualenv creation and dependency install.
 On Windows, `start_DocCropper.bat` writes details to `%TEMP%\DocCropper_start.log` so you can troubleshoot launch problems.
 The script stops any running instance first and pauses before closing so errors remain visible.
 DocCropper stores its PID file in the system temp folder so it can be managed without admin rights.
+By default the server listens on **port 8765** unless you override it in `settings.json` or with `--port`.

 To stop the server, run the matching stop script or send a POST to `/shutdown/`.